Google Ads Guide – How to Set up an Account & Campaigns

 Setting Up the Bidding Strategy

-Setting up bids is one of the most crucial elements of your AdWords campaign.
+Setting up bids is one of the most crucial elements of your Google Ads campaign.
 You can either decide to set this up manually or use automatic settings.
-If Bids are automatic AdWords will boost clicks and conversions as far as your budget will allow.
+If Bids are automatic Google Ads will boost clicks and conversions as far as your budget will allow.
 Manually you will gain more control, but you’ll need to think to spend some time doing this and calculate your cost per click.

 When you set up a bid strategy, this will determine how you’ll pay if users interact with the ads.
 A bid limit is a max you’ll pay per click for each ad in your ad group.
 While a budget will determine the total you are comfortable spending each day.
 You can choose any budget you like and adjust it as or when you need to.
 Bidding involves a base bid along with an optional bid modifier.
 Check out our article Google Ads Bidding Strategies and Google Ads Bidding Modifiers.